pullashradha/Pig-Dice/README.md

 ## Specifications

-The program should handle: | Example Input | Example Output
+The program should ... | Example Input | Example Output
 ----- | ----- | -----
-If the dice rolls 1 the turn score becomes 0 | Dice: 5 Turn Score: 5 | Dice: 1 Turn Score: 0
+If the dice rolls 1 the turn score becomes 0 | Dice: 5, Turn Score: 5 | Dice: 1, Turn Score: 0
-If the dice rolls 1 it becomes the next player's turn | ----- | -----
+If the dice rolls 1 it becomes the next player's turn | Dice: 5, Turn Score: 5, Player1 | Dice: 1, Turn Score: 0, "It's the next player's turn!"
-If the dice rolls any other number the player can keep rolling | ----- | ----- If the player clicks "Hold" the turn score is transferred to the total score, and the turn score turns to 0 | Turn Score: 10 Total Score: 0  | Turn Score: 0 Total Score: 0
+If the player clicks "Hold" the turn score is transferred to the total score, and the turn score turns to 0 | Turn Score: 10 Total Score: 0  | Turn Score: 0 Total Score: 0
-If the player clicks "Hold" it becomes the next player's turn | ----- | -----
+If the player clicks "Hold" it becomes the next player's turn | Dice: 5, Turn Score: 5, Player1 | "It's Player2's turn"

 ## Future Features

 HTML | CSS | JavaScript
 ----- | ----- | -----
------ | ----- | Fix bug
+--- | --- | Fix bug
------ | ----- | Clean up repetitive code, and fully separate the Business & UI Logic
+--- | --- | Clean up repetitive code, and fully separate the Business & UI Logic
------ | ----- | Make the current player's "Roll" and "Hold" buttons disable when they roll a 1
+--- | --- | Make the current player's "Roll" and "Hold" buttons disable when they roll a 1
------ | ----- | Create an option on the landing page form for the player to play against an AI instead of another player
+--- | --- | Create an option on the landing page form for the player to play against an AI instead of another player

 ## Technologies Used